Does Cialis (Tadalafil) Lower Blood Pressure?

 If you’re looking to begin a treatment protocol, the most commonly prescribed starting dose is 10mg, as this dosage leaves you less susceptible to any side effects.
 If you’re a man with a history of low blood pressure, you will want to consult your doctor or healthcare provider to ensure this medication is right for you.

-Cialis – or tadalafil – similar to other erectile function medications like Viagra, works by facilitating blood flow to the penis.
+Similar to other erectile dysfunction medications such as Viagra, Cialis and Tadalafil, work by facilitating blood flow to the penis.
 When you’re sexually stimulated, your nervous system releases nitrous oxide, which acts as a vasodilator, relaxing blood vessels and allowing oxygen and other nutrients to pass through the body.

 For men suffering from ED, the PDE-5 enzyme blocks this action.
-Cialis works to lower PDE-5 levels.
-This allows blood vessels to widen, increasing blood flow around the body, including the penis.
+Cialis works to lower PDE-5 levels, allowing blood vessels to widen which in turn, increases blood flow around the body, including the penis.
 This action has an effect on blood pressure, lowering it.

-Cialis lowers blood pressure by causing blood vessels to widen, with the aim of increasing blood flow to the penis.
+Cialis reduces blood pressure by causing blood vessels to widen, with the aim of increasing blood flow to the penis.
 This is usually safe for most men.

 If you are taking medication to treat high blood pressure, Cialis is usually safe to take, provided that your blood pressure is under control.
 Beta blockers, ACE-inhibitors or diuretic medications shouldn’t pose a danger to your health if combined with Cialis.
 There is a small risk of experiencing a drop in blood pressure, but this risk is usually managed by starting with a low dose and working your way up if necessary.
 This should only be done under the supervision of your doctor.
 You may be asked to monitor your blood pressure after taking a tablet and record the readings.